Our Top Free Resource

 Your payments depend on your age at the time of the donation.
 If you are younger than 60, we recommend that you learn more about your options and download this FREE guide Deferred Gift Annuities: Plan Now, Benefit Later.

-Based on her age, she will receive a payment rate of 6.3%, which means that she will receive $1,575 each year for the remainder of her life.
-She's also eligible for a federal income tax charitable deduction of $10,254* when she itemizes.
+Based on her age, she will receive a payment rate of 7.8%, which means that she will receive $1,950 each year for the remainder of her life.
+She is also eligible for a federal income tax charitable deduction of $11,230* when she itemizes.
+Finally, she knows that after her lifetime, the remaining amount will be used to support our mission.

 Input a few details and see how a charitable gift annuity can benefit you.